Cider press. Own cider production business. How to make cider carbonated

 Video: Pal-V Flying Car, World’s First Flying Car Production Model

 The idea of creating a flying car is not new.
-It took a lot of work to make it appear in real life.
-And now the flying car is already flying from London to African Tumbuktu.
+It took some work to make it appear in real life.
+And now the flying car is already flying from London to Tumbuktu, Africa.
 This is a Parajet SkyCar.
-Which takes 3 minutes to transform from a car into a plane.
+Which takes 3 minutes to transform from a car to a plane.

-Two big companies - Parajet International Ltd and Rage Motorsport Ltd made a deal, so it is quite possible that soon everyone will be able to purchase such a transformer.
+Two big companies - Parajet International Ltd and Rage Motorsport Ltd have entered into a deal, so it is quite possible that soon everyone will be able to purchase such a transformer.

 True, it will cost a lot.
-The design itself will be made by the second company, and the first will deal with the details for the flights.
+The design itself will be made by the second company, and the parts for the flights will be handled by the first.

 Chassis